 Balls hitting lines are always good except…

 I know we talked about serving rules at the beginning of the article, but I need to go back to one rule in particular.
-When you are serving, the ball must clear the net, and the kitchen line.
-If the ball hits the net, then lands in the opponent’s court, it will called a “let” and you will be able to re-serve.
-However, if the ball hits the net (or not), then lands in the kitchen or hits the kitchen line, it is a serving fault, and you will lose the point.
+When you are serving, the ball must clear the kitchen line.
+If the ball hits the kitchen or the kitchen line, it’s a fault.
+Even if it hits the net beforehand.
+Also, it used to be that grazing the net then landing in the serving box was a let, but that is no longer the case!

 This is the only time in the game where hitting the ball on the line will result in a fault.
 Your serve will be good if it hits the baseline, centerline or sideline, but not the kitchen line.

 Once the serve has been successfully made, the ball can land on any court line, and will always be good.